-Genotype, also known as genetic type, refers to the composition of all genetic material of an organism, but generally only refers to the composition of alleles at individual or a few gene loci.
+Genotype, also known as genetic type, refers to the composition of all genetic material of an organism.
+But more specifically, it is the composition of alleles at individual or a few gene loci.
 Phenotype refers to the performance of individual or few traits or even all traits of an organism.
 Genotype is the internal cause of the phenotype of an organism under appropriate environmental conditions; phenotype is the result of the combined effect of genotype and environmental conditions.
-Through the association analysis of genotype and phenotype, it provides genetic data basis for the research of diseases, especially hereditary diseases.
-Here, CD Genomics lists some common phenotype databases, hoping to accelerate your research.
+The association analysis of genotype and phenotype can provide genetic data basis for the research of diseases, especially hereditary diseases.
+Here, CD Genomics lists some common phenotype databases.

-− dbGaP, the Database of Genotypes and Phenotypes, is a National Institutes of Health-sponsored repository charged to archive, curate and distribute information produced by studies investigating the interaction of genotype and phenotype.
-Information in dbGaP is organized as a hierarchical structure and includes the accessioned objects, phenotypes (as variables and datasets), various molecular assay data (SNP and Expression Array data, Sequence and Epigenomic marks), analyses and documents.
+− The Database of Genotypes and Phenotypes (dbGaP) is a NIH-sponsored repository charged to archive, curate and distribute information produced by studies investigating the interaction of genotype and phenotype.
+Information in dbGaP is organized in a hierarchical structure and includes the accessioned objects, phenotypes (as variables and datasets), various molecular assay data (SNP and Expression Array data, Sequence and Epigenomic marks), analyses and documents.

-− EGA, the European Genome-phenome Archive is a service for permanent archiving and sharing of all types of personally identifiable genetic and phenotypic data resulting from biomedical research projects.
+− The European Genome-phenome Archive is a service for permanent archiving and sharing of all types of personally identifiable genetic and phenotypic data resulting from biomedical research projects.

-− PHI-base, the Pathogen Host Interactions base, includes data from mutant genes to phenotypes.
+− The Pathogen Host Interactions base includes data from mutant genes to phenotypes.
 The mission of PHI-base is to provide expertly curated molecular and biological information on genes proven to affect the outcome of pathogen-host interactions.
 Information is also given on the target sites of some anti-infective chemistries.

 − The Cellular Microscopy Phenotype Ontology (CMPO) provides a species-neutral controlled vocabulary for describing phenotypic qualities relating to the whole cell, cellular components, cellular processes and cell populations.
 Terms from CMPO are being used to annotate phenotype descriptions from high-content screening databases and cellular image repositories.
 Annotating data with ontologies adds value to the data that can then be exploited computationally to support smarter querying and to facilitate data integration.